casallas/homebrew/README.md

 Usage
 -----

-The fonctionality of this port is pretty limited, compared to the upstream homebrew, but the main features, such as dependency tracking are there.
+The functionality of this port is pretty limited compared to the upstream homebrew, but the main features, such as dependency tracking, are there.
 Maybe one day all features will get implemented.

 For example you might want to start installing cmake:
 `brew install cmake`